Turn your Dream Admit into Reality

 • Robotics and Automation

-• Finance and Tech Marketing
+• Finance, Marketing, and Tech Strategy

 Capstone Project or Thesis

-Examples include:
+Examples of past projects include:

 Program Duration and Study Load